Boiler Upgrade Scheme (BUS)

 What is the Boiler Upgrade Scheme?

-The Boiler Upgrade Scheme (BUS), previously names the Clean Heat Grant is the new Government incentive aimed to help fund the transition from fossil fuel heating to low carbon alternatives, such as Air Source Heat Pumps.
-It is a £5,000 upfront payment in the form of a voucher and is available across England and Wales.
+The Boiler Upgrade Scheme (BUS), previously named the Clean Heat Grant is a Government incentive aimed to help fund the transition from fossil fuel heating to low carbon alternatives, such as Air Source Heat Pumps.
+It is a £7,500 upfront payment in the form of a voucher and is available across England and Wales.

 Am I eligible to claim?